indygreg/PyOxidizer/docs/managing_projects.rst

 The ``pyoxidizer build`` command is probably the most important and used ``pyoxidizer`` command.
 This command does the following:

-1. Processes the ``pyoxidizer.toml`` configuration file and derives Python artifacts to incorporate in a larger binary.
+1. Processes the ``pyoxidizer.bzl`` configuration file and derives Python artifacts to incorporate in a larger binary.
 (The ``Python Building`` phase of the pipeline described at the top of this document.)
 2. Invokes ``cargo build`` to build the associated Rust project.